tathagata-raha/bulk_purchase_application/README.md

 Run Mongo daemon:
 ```
-sudo mongod
+sudo mongod --port 27018
 ```
-Mongo will be running on port 27017.
+Mongo will be running on port 27018.

 To create a database:
 ```